 - salt and fresh-ground black pepper to taste

-- Spring mix salad doesn’t usually need to be washed, but if you’re using greens from the garden you’ll need to wash them (preferably in a salad spinner.)
+- Spring mix salad doesn’t usually need to be washed, but if you’re using greens from the garden or want to crisp the greens more you’ll need to wash them, preferably in a salad spinner (affiliate link).
 I like to pull off the prickly stems of the bigger leaves, but that’s totally optional!

 - If you want to toast pine nuts, put them in a dry pan over high heat and toast 1 minute (or a little longer), shaking the pan the whole time.
 They get too done pretty quickly so turn off the heat before they start to get brown.

 - Put the greens in a mixing bowl and toss with enough dressing to coat the greens.
 Add the Feta and pine nuts and toss again.